IBM/turbo-gitops/docs/Gitops-Turbonomic-Install.md

 ## Deploying Turbonomic with GitOps CLI

 ### Create target namespace and configure security context for the target Cluster.
-This only required for Openshift OCP cluster.
+This is only required for Openshift OCP cluster.

 ```shell
 oc create ns turbonomic